amykatenicho/DataCultureIoT/README.md

 Now that you know how to read the FEZ HAT sensors, you will send that information to an Azure Event Hub.
 To do that, you will use an existing [ConnectTheDots](https://github.com/Azure/connectthedots "Connect the Dots website") example which shows how to connect a Windows 10 IoT core device to Azure and send sensor information.

-1. [Download](https://github.com/Azure/connectthedots/archive/master.zip "Download the ConnectTheDots repository") (or clone) this repository and extract the files to a folder in your file system.
+1. Clone this repository and extract the files to a folder in your file system.
 Open the solution located in the **DataCultureIoT\Code\WindowsIoTCorePi2FezHat\Begin** folder.

 2. Before running the application, you must set the **Azure Event Hub** connection information.
 In order to allow the application to send data to the **Event Hub**, the following information must be provided: